 Exercise-wise Breakdown of the Application of Integrals Chapter

-The Application of Integrals chapter splits into 1 numbered exercises plus a Miscellaneous Exercise.
-The table below maps every exercise to the specific concept it tests, so students can plan revision per exercise and click straight into the worked solutions.
+The Application of Integrals chapter has 1 exercise plus a Miscellaneous Exercise.
+The table below maps each to the concept it tests.

 ExerciseTopic Tested